Homotopy theory in a quasi-abelian category: Introduction

-One convenient arena in which to do homotopical algebra is abelian categories.
+One convenient arena in which to do homotopical algebra is Grothendieck abelian categories.
 However, the examples we are interested in, in particular those in the diagram above, are not abelian.
 Nevertheless, there does exist a weaker notion in which our examples do reside and whose theory we will exploit.
-This is the theory of \textit{quasi-abelian categories}.
+This is the theory of \textit{Grothendieck quasi-abelian} categories.

-One may wish to start with the category $\tu{CTVS}_k$ of complete locally convex topological vector spaces to set up a theory of differential graded infinite dimensional vector spaces.
-It turns out that this category has a number of shortcomings which hinder its applicability.
-Firstly, it is not a closed symmetric monoidal category (with respect to the complete projective tensor product) and it is not quasi-abelian.
-However, the category $\tu{CBorn}_k$ of complete bornological vector spaces is.
-It then follows that the category $\Conv_k$ of convenient vector spaces is quasi-abelian.
-In fact all of the categories listed in the diagram above are quasi-abelian except for $\tu{CTVS}_k$.
+One may wish to start with one of the categories in the third column to set up a theory of differential graded infinite dimensional vector spaces.
+It turns out that these categories have a number of shortcomings which hinder their applicability.
+In particular, they are not closed symmetric monoidal categories (with respect to the (separated, complete) projective tensor product).

+All of the categories in the diagram are pre-abelian.
+The categories in the first two columns satisfy the conditions to be quasi-abelian \cite{Sc}.
+Moreover, the quasi-abelian categories in the first two columns satisfy the key technical property of being locally presentable with their class of strict monomorphisms being closed under small filtered colimits.
+We call this property \textit{Grothendieck} as it mimics the standard definition of a Grothendieck abelian category to the quasi-abelian setting.

+The categories in the final column are not quasi-abelian.
+The category $\tu{BTVS}_k$ of bornological topological vector spaces is only semi-abelian (in the sense of Palamodov \cite{Pa}) owing to a counterexample contained in \cite{BD}, and $\tu{BSTVS}_k$, the category of bornological separated topological vector spaces, is not even semi-abelian \cite{SW}.
+Nevertheless, the final column have induced model structures on their categories of chain complexes arising from those in the second column.
+In particular, there is a Quillen equivalence

+of chain complexes of complete bornological vector spaces and chain complexes of convenient vector spaces.

-Instead of proving the existence of a model category structure on the category of chain complexes in some of these quasi-abelian categories separately, we will prove a general existence theorem for the category of chain complexes in any quasi-abelian category which is moreover \textit{locally presentable} and whose strict monomorphisms are closed under small filtered colimits.
-This mimics the standard definition of a Grothendieck abelian category to the quasi-abelian setting.
+Instead of proving the existence of a model category structure on the category of chain complexes in some of these quasi-abelian categories separately, we will prove a general existence theorem for the category of chain complexes in any Grothendieck quasi-abelian category.
 All our examples of interest satisfy these conditions but this result may also be useful for other quasi-abelian categories not included in the diagram above.
-Our model categories will then be shown to have the advantages of being closed, symmetric monoidal and stable.
+Our model categories will then be shown to have the advantages of being closed symmetric monoidal.

-An application of this work to the setting of quantization can be found in recent work by the author \cite{Wa}.